NeightLocke/be-assessment/README.md

     In this directory you can find files related to the controller layer, service layer, logs and rolls:

     - Controller layer: it handles the authorization system.
     Its purpose is to control that if requests needs authorization, verify if the action requested by the actual user is available for him or not.

     - Service layer: its purpose is to obtain the data from the urls (where the mocked data is) and return the actual content in the mocked data.
-Everything is handle through _getALL_ function and, after, _getFiltered_ and _getOneFiltered_ functions are who filter the corresponding data taking into account a criteriion.
+    Everything is handle through getALL function and, after, getFiltered and getOneFiltered functions are who filter the corresponding data taking into account a criterion.

     - Logger
     - Roles: user and admin